microsoft/azure-health-data-services-workshop/Challenge-09 - MedTech service/Readme.md

 __Note:__ When creating a new mapping, you must click the 'Confirm' button.
 Pressing ENTER after typing will not work.

-## Step 5 -BONUS

-Import your newly created sample mappings into the MedTech service via the Azure Portal.
-You can follow the same process in Step 3 of this challenge to import your custom mappings into MedTech service.

-## Step 6 - BONUS
+## Step 5 - BONUS

 Use this [IoT mapper tool](https://github.com/microsoft/iomt-fhir/tree/main/tools/data-mapper) to create maps for the sample messages in the `SampleData` folder for this challenge (accessible at the top of the page).
 You will find that the `SampleData` folder has two files.
 Both files are the same data, but the `Three-Sample-Message-Types-with-labels.json` has messages with data descriptions and/or units of measure.
 There are three sample messages in each file - `VITALS`, `BP`, and `WEIGHT`.
 The `VITALS` message is an array of data. `BP` and `WEIGHT` are single-entry messages.

 When you begin the FHIR mapping, you can make up values for the 'Code'.
 For example - `Code: A1235, System: https://loinc.org, Text: Heart Rate`.

+## Step 6 -BONUS

+Import your newly created sample mappings into the MedTech service via the Azure Portal.
+You can follow the same process in Step 3 of this challenge to import your custom mappings into MedTech service.

 ## What does success look like for Challenge-09?
-+ Map IoT medical device data to FHIR.
++ Configure MedTech service for mapping medical IoT device data to FHIR.
-+ Output a JSON file with mapped data.
++ Generate a custom mapping for medical IoT device data into FHIR.

 ## Next Steps